The Legion of Death: Plot

-As described in a film magazine, determined to lay down her life if necessary for her country, Princess Marya (Storey) mobilizes an army of Russian peasant women and is stationed in one of the front line trenches.
+As described in a film magazine, determined to lay down her life if necessary for her country, Princess Marya mobilizes an army of Russian peasant women and is stationed in one of the front line trenches.
 German forces are about to overrun her battery when American volunteers arrive, and the Germans are dispelled.
-With autocracy abolished in Russia, Marya consents to become the wife of American Captain Rodney Willard (McCullough).
+With autocracy abolished in Russia, Marya consents to become the wife of American Captain Rodney Willard.